How to successfully run a silent auction in 12 steps

 Because a silent auction is such a detailed event, it’s advisable to plan it with more than one person.
 Planning the logistics of the auction, procuring the prizes, coordinating with vendors, and fulfilling every other task to run the event requires a team of dedicated committee members.
 A committee of 5–8 people is ideal, along with a team of volunteers who can help on auction day.

-When it comes to running a fundraiser, Paperless Post knows that it’s all about the details.
+When it comes to running a fundraiser, Paperless Pro knows that it’s all about the details.
 With professional event management tools, sophisticated auction invitation templates, and our guide to corporate invitation wording to capture your mission and goals in one easy message, we’ve got everything you need to throw an unforgettable—and successful—fundraiser.
 From planning to sending invitations, to running a successful event, Paperless Post is with you every step of the way.

 Professional event invitations